kallisons/P50DepthAnalysis_v1.0/README.md

 * explain P<sub>50</sub> and &Delta;H
 * assumes acclimation to temperatures at 10 m depth in the mixed layer.

-Please cite the following paper if you use this code:
+**Please cite the following paper if you use this code:**

-Mislan, K. A. S., J. P. Dunne, and J. L. Sarmiento. (in press)  The fundamental niche of blood-oxygen binding in the pelagic ocean. [doi](http://dx.doi.org/10.1111/oik.02650)
+Mislan, K. A. S., J. P. Dunne, and J. L. Sarmiento. (in press)  The fundamental niche of blood-oxygen binding in the pelagic ocean.
+Oikos. [doi](http://dx.doi.org/10.1111/oik.02650)

 ---------------------------